 The process of getting a traditional dental bridge is relatively quick and straightforward.
 Unlike dental implants, dental bridges don’t require surgery (except for implant-supported bridges).
 Below are typical steps of what to expect:

-The first step is to book a consultation with your dentist.
+The first step is to book a consultation with dentist near me.
 The dentist will examine your mouth and review your medical history, among other things, to determine whether you’re a good candidate for dental bridges.
 If you’re eligible, the dentist will discuss further details and schedule you accordingly.
 If you have existing oral issues like gum disease, they must be treated before getting a bridge.
 Also, if you still have your natural tooth, the dentist will remove it first.

 The dentist will prepare your tooth for the dental bridge procedure on the next appointment.
 It entails shaping or trimming the abutment teeth to ensure the supporting crowns fit properly without looking or feeling abnormal.
 The dentist will numb your mouth to prevent any pain and discomfort.